Piecewise linear interpolation via kernels: Piecewise linear kernels as Green kernels

 \section{Piecewise linear kernels as Green kernels}

+In order to apply superconvergence results~\cite{karvonen2025general}, it will be crucial to associate the kernel~\eqref{eq:W1-kernel} to a boundary value problem by providing a connection with the corresponding Green kernel.
 Recall that the Green kernel of a PDE $\mathcal{L} u = f$ on some domain $\Omega$ subject to some boundary conditions is a function $G \colon \Omega \times \Omega \to \R$ such that $u(x) = \int_\Omega G(x, y) f(y) \dif y$.
 The connection between Green kernels and reproducing kernels has been studied in~\cite{fasshauer2011reproducing, fasshauer2013reproducing}.
-The following result shows that the kernels of Theorem~\ref{thm:sobolev-1-space} are Green kernels of certain simple second-order PDEs. \begin{corollary} Under the assumptions of~\Cref{thm:piecewise-linear}, the kernel $K$ in~\eqref{eq:W1-kernel} is the Green kernel of the PDE
+The following result shows that the kernels of Theorem~\ref{thm:sobolev-1-space} are Green kernels of certain simple second-order PDEs. \begin{corollary} Under the assumptions of~\Cref{thm:sobolev-1-space}, the kernel $K$ in~\eqref{eq:W1-kernel} is the Green kernel of the PDE

 \end{corollary}

 \begin{proof} Let $G$ be the Green kernel of~\eqref{eq:pde_green} and let $G_x(y)\coloneqq G(x, y)$.
 Following Sections 6.2--6.4 in~\cite{fasshauer2015kernel}, $G$ is uniquely defined by the following properties for all $x\in(0,1)$: (i) $G_x$ is affine on $[0,x]$ and $[x,1]$, and continuous on $[0,1]$; (ii) $\beta(\lim_{y\to x^-}G_x'(y)-\lim_{y\to x^+}G_x'(y))=1$; and (iii) $G_x$ satisfies the boundary conditions of~\eqref{eq:pde_green}.
 We show that the kernel $K$ of Theorem~\ref{thm:sobolev-1-space} satisfies these properties, so that $K=G$ by uniqueness.
 The first property is clearly satisfied.
 To verify the second one we use~\eqref{eq:W1-kernel} to obtain